paradigma-cl/unbreakableID/README.md

 ## The problem
 The world - is still- dominated by two extreme visions: one that denies the radical changes in patterns of communication that the ICT revolution entails and the other that denies the persistence of an economy based on the physical constraints imposed by location and the material nature of most goods and products.

-The problems and opportunities detected are the advent and use of ICT to transform patterns of communication and that businesses are not fully aware on how these technologies should be used to create appropriate communication in order to be more productive.
+The problems and opportunities detected are the advent and use of ICT to transform patterns of communication and that businesses are not fully aware of how these technologies should be used to create appropriate communication in order to be more productive.
 Communication that is acceptable for people both being a customer and a human being.

 ## Solution
 Victor Frankl, facing the purpose of life, is best cured by going outside, extending the self rather than contracting it, in service to others, in upholding a value, in embracing suffering positively rather than negatively.
 [4]

 Such service can be made more effective the more skills a person has.
-Knowledge is as wings to man’s life, and a ladder for his ascent.
+Knowledge is as wings to man’s life and a ladder for his ascent.
 Its acquisition is incumbent upon everyone.
-To encourage education as much as possible in sciences which will increase the capacity for service, as well as moral teachings.
+To encourage education as much as possible in sciences which will increase the service capacity, as well as moral teachings.
 [5]

 ICT when used properly, can increase productivity, reduce risk, and increase accessibility, specifically when people are faced with distance.